AnupK-GH/gatsby-blog-site/content/blog/azure-resume-post/index.md

 The part I enjoyed the most is customizing the HTML and CSS to fit how I wanted the website to look.
 The last time I was using HTML was in college when I worked on my MySpace page using Microsoft Frontpage.

 #### What are your biggest takeaways?
 As this was my first ever completed cloud project, I have a great sense of accomplishment.
-The most important takeaway for me is to have learned more about Azure Functions, Azure Storage, Azure CosmosDB, and JavaScript.
+The most important takeaway for me is to have learned more about Azure Functions, Azure Storage, Azure CosmosDB, and Azure CDN.
 I also was introduced to how GitHub and VS Code work.
 I think by doing this project I was able to learn a lot compared to watching videos or reading articles.
-Thank you to 'A Cloud Guru' and StackSocial for having clues to help me diagnose my issues.
+Thank you to 'A Cloud Guru', StackSocial for having clues to help me diagnose my issues, and Gwyn Peña-Siguenza, who wrote the challenge.
 My cloud learning journey continues…